elcruzo/gui-chat-project/README.md

-# gui-chat-project
+# GUI Chat in Python

-Designed like a chat app for two users to communicate in real-time
+This project is designed like a chat app for two users to communicate in real-time